-After your initial consultation, you have a great deal to do.
+After your initial consultation, you also have a great deal to do.
 There are forms to file, a spouse to serve (or service to respond to), and a case to prepare for.
-If you hire a lawyer, he or she will most likely help guide you through a tricky process.
+If you hire a lawyer, he or she will most likely help guide you through this tricky process.
 That said, there are ways to prepare that may streamline things and cut down on costs.

 - Your Lawyer Is Not Your Therapist: Your divorce lawyer is on your side and probably knows very intimate details about your life.
 But that doesn’t mean you should use your time together like a therapist’s couch.
-You want them to empathize with you, but they’re not for unburdening your deepest thoughts.
+You want them to empathize with you, yes, but they’re not for unburdening your deepest thoughts.
 That gets expensive and it’s not why you hired a legal professional in the first place.

 Your initial divorce consultation with an attorney can be a stressful experience.
 But knowing what to expect ahead of time goes a long way toward preparing you.
 It helps to know what to ask and what to look for.
 This is by no means an exhaustive list, but hopefully, it provides a better idea of what’s in store.